Heard of Form 149 or the famous Beckham Law but not sure what it means for you? You’re in the right place.

 In this guide, we’ll explain what Form 149 is, who should file it, when, and how.
 Ready to take control of your taxes?
 Let’s go.

 The main perk?
 You’ll pay a flat 24% tax on the first €600,000 of your income.
-Anything above that is taxed at 47%.
+Anything above that is taxed at 47%, the rates published by the Spanish Tax Agency for this regime.

 💡 Trust us: if you earn over €50,000 a year, that 24% is an incredible deal under Spain’s tax system.